-The withdrawal associated with the drug is considered to be moderate.
-Withdrawal symptoms have also been reported in infants of pregnant women who were on Suboxone therapy during pregnancy.
-It is only recommended for pregnant women if a doctor determines the benefits outweigh the risks.
+Although some describe suboxone withdrawal as moderate, others report the worst detox they have ever gone through.
+Studies show that the drug is transmitted to pregnant women’s fetuses on Suboxone therapy during pregnancy.
+For this reason, buprenorphine drugs are only recommended for pregnant women if a doctor determines the benefits outweigh the risks.

-Misusing the drug can produce addiction, overdose and severe Suboxone withdrawal symptoms.
-This includes injecting or shooting up the drug.
-Patients taking this drug should follow their doctors’ advice on how and when to take it.
-Consuming Suboxone soon after using opiates including heroin, methadone and morphine can trigger withdrawal.
-Opiate withdrawal symptoms include drug cravings, insomnia, mood changes, diarrhea, vomiting, nausea, muscle and bone pain, irritability, chills, sweating and shakiness.
-Suboxone can be useful in the management of drug cravings and withdrawal symptoms from other opiates but can also require patients to undergo a second detox.
+Misusing the drug can produce addiction, overdose, and severe Suboxone withdrawal symptoms.
+The misuse includes injecting or shooting up the drug.
+Patients taking this medication should follow their doctors’ advice on how and when to take it.
+Consuming Suboxone soon after using opiates, including heroin, methadone, and morphine can trigger withdrawal.
+Opiate withdrawal symptoms include drug cravings, insomnia, mood changes, diarrhea, vomiting, nausea, muscle and bone pain, irritability, chills, sweating, and shakiness.
+Suboxone can be useful in managing drug cravings and withdrawal symptoms from other opiates but can also require patients to undergo a second detox.

-According to Reckitt Benckiser Pharmaceuticals Inc., manufacturer of Suboxone, additional warnings and precautions include:
+According to Reckitt Benckiser Pharmaceuticals Inc., a manufacturer of Suboxone, additional warnings and precautions include:

-- Serious life-threatening breathing problems, overdose and death can occur, particularly when taken via intravenous (IV) route, combined with benzodiazepines or other central nervous system depressants.
+- Life-threatening severe breathing problems, overdose, and death can occur, particularly when taken via intravenous (IV) route, combined with benzodiazepines or other central nervous system depressants.

 - Suboxone should not be taken with alcohol as it can lead to loss of consciousness and even death.

-- Opioid-type physical dependence may be produced by chronic administration.
-Rapid dose taper or abrupt discontinuation may result in opioid withdrawal syndrome.
+- Rapid dose taper or abrupt discontinuation may result in an opioid withdrawal syndrome.

 According to the FDA, during clinical trials and post-marketing experience, adverse events commonly observed with the of the Suboxone sublingual tablets include the following:

-The Waismann Method of rapid detox offers a safe, compassionate Suboxone withdrawal that doesn’t rely on opiate replacement therapy.
+Waismann Method of rapid detox offers a safe, compassionate Suboxone withdrawal treatment that doesn’t rely on opiate replacement therapy.
 Patients in our renowned program first undergo an exhaustive batch of diagnostic medical tests.
-Special intravenous medications are then used to cleanse the opiates from patients’ opiate receptors.
-This occurs in a ICU private room of our accredited hospital, while patients sleep lightly under sedation for 30 to 90 minutes.
-They awake unaware of the accelerated withdrawal symptoms that occurred while they were under.
-We have been successfully treating opiate addiction for almost two decades using a scientific and humane approach.
+Particular intravenous medications are then used to cleanse the opiates from patients’ opiate receptors.
+The Rapid anesthesia detox occurs in an ICU private room of our accredited hospital.
+Patients are asleep under sedation for approximately 30 to 90 minutes.
+They awake unaware of the accelerated withdrawal symptoms that occurred while they were under anesthesia.
+We have been successfully treating opiate addiction for over 21 years using a scientific and humane approach.

-The accelerated detox procedure eliminates Suboxone dependence and requires an inpatient stay of a few days, as compared to other detox programs which can require a stay of 30 to 90 days commitment.
+The accelerated detox procedure eliminates Suboxone dependence and requires an inpatient stay of just a few days, as compared to other detox programs which can expect a 30 to 90 days inpatient commitment.

-After hospital discharge, patients move into our continued recovery program at the Domus Retreat aftercare facility.
-Here, patients are encouraged, supported and pampered during the length of their stay.
+After hospital discharge, patients move into the Domus Retreat after-care facility.
+Here, patients are encouraged, supported, and pampered during the length of their stay.
 The Waismann and Domus programs emphasize a positive approach to addiction treatment.
-We never use shame, guilt or blame during your stay.
-The Domus Retreat offers a spa-like, serene atmosphere where guests can work on their physical, emotional and spiritual well-being.
-Suboxone addiction doesn’t have to further complicate your life.
+We never use shame, guilt, or blame during your stay.
+Domus Retreat offers a spa-like, serene atmosphere where guests can work on their physical, emotional, and spiritual well-being.
+Suboxone addiction doesn’t have to complicate your life further.
 The Waismann and Domus experts can help you sort through the difficulties of addiction and recovery.